Galata Monastery

-The Galata Monastery (Mănăstirea Galata) is a Romanian Orthodox monastery for nuns, founded at the end of the sixteenth century by Moldavian Voivode Petru Şchiopul, in the west of Iaşi, Romania.
-The monastery is located on the top of Galata Hill, and can be easily observed from different locations of Iasi.
+The Galata Monastery (Mănăstirea Galata) is a Romanian Orthodox monastery for nuns, founded at the end of the sixteenth century by Moldavian Voivode Petru Șchiopul, in the west of Iași, Romania.
+The monastery is located on the top of Galata Hill and can be easily observed from different locations of Iași.
 The church, surrounded by walls with loopholes and provided with a bell tower at the entrance, looks like a fortress, often serving as a place of defense and sometimes as a royal residence.
-Near the church on the hill, are places that provide panoramic views over the city.
+Near the church on the hill are places that provide panoramic views over the city.

-Galata Monastery is listed in the National Register of Historic Monuments. and consists of the following 4 buildings:
+The Galata Monastery is listed in the National Register of Historic Monuments and consists of the following four buildings: